-When a loved one passes away, their will is typically the document that outlines how they want their estate to be distributed.
-However, it’s not uncommon for family members to disagree with the contents of the will.
-The good news is that, in the UK, it is possible to contest a will if you believe it’s unfair or invalid.
+When a loved one passes away, their will is the document that sets out how they want their estate to be distributed.
+However, it’s not uncommon for family members to disagree with what the will says — or to question whether it was made properly in the first place.
+Under English and Welsh law, it is possible to contest a will if you believe it’s unfair, invalid, or fails to make reasonable financial provision for you.

-Contesting a will can be a complex process, involving legal grounds such as lack of testamentary capacity, undue influence, or improper execution of the will.
-We understand that navigating these complexities can be challenging, but it’s essential to know your rights and options.
+Contesting a will can be a complex process.
+The legal grounds range from lack of testamentary capacity and undue influence to improper execution or a claim under the Inheritance (Provision for Family and Dependants) Act 1975.
+We understand that navigating these complexities can be daunting, but it’s essential to know your rights and the options available to you.

 Key Takeaways

-• It is possible to contest a will in the UK if you believe it’s unfair or invalid.
+- It is possible to contest a will in England and Wales if you believe it’s invalid or doesn’t make reasonable financial provision for you.

-• The process of contesting a will can be complex and requires careful consideration.
+- The process of contesting a will can be complex, costly, and emotionally draining, which is why early legal advice is essential.

-In the UK, understanding the intricacies of wills is crucial for ensuring that your estate is distributed according to your wishes after you pass away.
-A will is a legal document that outlines how a person’s estate should be managed and distributed after their death.
+In England and Wales, understanding how wills work is essential for ensuring that your estate is distributed according to your wishes after you pass away.
+A will is a legal document that sets out how your estate should be managed and distributed after your death — and without one, the intestacy rules decide everything for you.

 What is a Will?

-A will, also known as a last will and testament, is a legally binding document that specifies how your assets, including property, money, and possessions, should be distributed among your beneficiaries.
-It allows you to appoint executors to manage your estate and carry out your wishes as stated in the will.
-Having a clear and valid will can significantly reduce the likelihood of family members disputing a will or encountering issues with challenging a will in the UK.
+A will (formally known as a “last will and testament”) is a legally binding document that specifies how your assets — including property, money, investments, and personal possessions — should be distributed among your chosen beneficiaries.
+It allows you to appoint executors to manage your estate and carry out your wishes.
+Having a clear, properly drafted, and valid will can significantly reduce the likelihood of family members disputing a will or encountering issues with challenging a will in the UK.
+Under the Wills Act 1837, a valid will must be in writing, signed by the testator (the person making the will), and witnessed by two independent witnesses who are present at the same time.

 Importance of Having a Will